Creating Human-Machine Integrated Analysis Model#

 file which

-defines the drivers we created in Lesson 2.
+defines drivers similar to what we created in Lesson 2.

 AnyFolder MachineOperation =